EriksKlotins/DV1537_OOP_CPP/README.md

 ### A1: Pointers and memory management

 #### Instructions:
 - Write a program that reads numbers from a file into a buffer.
+The file contains a series of number separated by a space.
-- When the end of the file is reached, the program outputs all numbers that are above the average
+- The program outputs all numbers that are above the average, separated by a space.
 - You must store the numbers in a dynamic array and extend the length of the array as needed.

 #### Example